 Judging takes place in a formal manner once the team is registered and inspected.
-You will be given a schedule of where and when to go for your team's judges interview.
+You might be given a schedule of where and when to go for your team's judges interview or you might be asked to go to your team's interview after a match.
+Some events allow teams to be interviewed on a first come, first interviewed basis.
+The format chosen is at the discretion of the Event Partner.
 During the interview, your team explains their creative process, shows off their robot, answers questions and generally gets the opportunity to shine.
 Informal judging takes place during the entire tournament.
 Judges and other tournament officials observe teams all day.

 Both the formal and informal judging is the basis for several awards at the end of the day.
 Always do your best, even when no one is watching.